Maldives - Lhaviyani Atoll

 Is an A la Carte restaurant over the lagoon.

 The Palm Grill

-Is located under the palms on the beach and is dedicated to seafood grills and special beef
+Is located under the palms on the beach and is dedicated to seafood grills.

 The resort spa offers a wide range of therapeutic treatments to soothe and heal spirit, body and mind.

 WATERSPORTS & ACTIVITIES

 WELCOME TO THE MALDIVES

 A destination of dazzling tropical beauty that offers the perfect recipe for relaxation and rejuvenation!
 A country of more than a thousand islands spread over 90,000 square kilometres of the Indian Ocean.
 Endowed with a dreamlike beauty, the Maldives welcomes you to enjoy its natural splendour and charm.
 For most holidaymakers, great sunny days with deep blue skies, clear lagoons with pleasing shades of blue, moonlit nights, the soothing sound of little waves lapping soft white sands, the ruffle of palms and powdery white beaches are the basic ingredient for a tropical island holiday – few places offer these in greater abundance than the Maldives.